hashicorp/best-practices/terraform/providers/aws/README.md

     - [ ] Update `vault_ssl_key` with the contents of `vault.key`
   - [ ] Commit to the `master` branch in your repository (`git commit --allow-empty -m "Force a change in Atlas"`) so Atlas ingresses the Terraform templates from GitHub
   - [ ] In "Changes": click **Queue plan** then `Confirm & Apply` to provision the `aws-us-east-1-staging` environment
+    - You may see a notification regarding the OpenVPN AMI during the apply referring you to the AWS Marketplace, you'll need to opt-in to use this AMI for the apply to complete successfully

 This [same process](#provision-the-us-east-1-staging-infrastructure-with-terraform-in-atlas) can be repeated for the `aws-us-east-1-production` environment as well as any other regions you would like to deploy infrastructure into.
 If you are deploying into a new region, be sure you have Artifacts created for it by following the steps [below](#multi-region).